Lluisbo123/Copia-ur_rtde/debian/how_to_setup.md

 ```
 ##### gpg key

-to uploade a package to launchpad you need a gpg key.
-Use the following to tutorial to set up a gpg key or follow along for a brief over view.
+to upload a package to launchpad you need a gpg key.
+Use the following to tutorial to set up a gpg key or follow along
+for a brief overview.
 https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Using_GnuPG_to_generate_a_key

 ```